 Frequently Asked Fibromyalgia Questions

 Hopefully you can appreciate it most certainly is.
 Unfortunately one challenge facing so many with Fibromyalgia is that most symptoms can’t be seen.
 This question inevitably comes up because human beings don’t easily accept things we can’t see or feel ourselves.
 If you have been diagnosed with Fibro please take some solace in the fact that you aren’t going crazy.
 Similarly, if you know someone with the condition do them a favour and refrain from ever asking this question.
-Questioning its legitimacy can be both equally insulting and invalidating – something that may only contribute to the severity of their symptoms long-term.
+Questioning its legitimacy can really invalidate how they feel – something that may only contribute to the severity of their symptoms long-term.